Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ### 3. Test the CI Trigger in Visual Studio Online

-We will now test the CI build we created in Exercise 2 by changing code in the Parts Unlimited project in Visual Studio Online.
+We will now test the Continuous Integration build (CI) build we created on Task 3 by changing code in the Parts Unlimited project with Visual Studio Online.

 **1.** Click **Code** hub and then select your your repo, **HOLRepo**.
 Navigate to **Controllers/HomeController.cs** in the PartsUnlimited project, then click **Edit**.